 Resident and non-resident students are all very welcome in the Library.
 However, we have had to reduce the number of study spaces in the Library to ensure that it stays a safe space in which to learn.
-There are now twelve seats available for study in the Reading Room, four seats in the Sir David Williams Room and four seats in the Gordon Johnson (computer) Room.
-You are no longer required to sign-in to use the rooms.
+There are now 21 seats available for study in the Reading Room, six seats in the Sir David Williams Room and six seats in the Gordon Johnson (computer) Room.
+You are not required to book a study space or sign-in to use the rooms.
 However, if another student needs a book or if we need to get access to the shelves, you may be asked to briefly move so that we can maintain a 2m distance at all time.

 If use of the Library increases, we may need to reintroduce measures to ensure that as many people as possible have the opportunity to use this study space.
 Please let us know if you have been unable to use the Library today because it is full by emailing Laura Jeffrey, the Librarian, with the date and time of your visit.

 If the spaces in the Library are full, you have lots other options for study in college.
 You can see the full range on the Facilities Update page, but they include: